 - Free ATM transactions and third-party fee reimbursements

-The five best checking accounts you see here all met my initial threshold and combined at least one of these final two requirements.
+The seven best checking accounts you see here all met my initial threshold and combined at least one of these final two requirements.

 The exception to the rule is GoBank, which made the list despite not offering my initial interest-bearing requirement.
 However, this checking account deserves to be on the list because of its mobile-first strategy and its forward-thinking approach to the future of banking.

 My overall assessment is that Capital One 360 is the best online checking account.
-If you’ve been thinking about starting a new account lately, there’s really nothing to lose by going with Capital One 360!
+If you’ve been thinking about starting a new checking or savings account lately, Capital One 360 is probably your best bet.